In huge Patagonia, there are plenty of different transportation options.

 Take the bus for affordable long-distance journeys

 Long-distance buses in Chile and Argentina are punctual, rank among the most comfortable in the world, and are relatively inexpensive.
-Most Chilean and Argentinian towns have a single large bus station, well-organised, with restrooms, left luggage, food kiosks and destinations and fares prominently displayed – though there can be exceptions.
+Most Chilean and Argentinian towns have a single large bus station, well-organized, with restrooms, left luggage, food kiosks and destinations and fares prominently displayed – though there can be exceptions.
 In Punta Arenas (Chile) and Ushuaia (Argentina), buses stop at the offices of their respective companies, so it takes some leg work to figure out which bus company you’ll need to get to your destination.
 Coyhaique (Chile) has a central bus terminal, though a number of small bus companies nevertheless operate from individual bus offices around town.

 In Chile, the biggest bus companies are TurBus and Pullman, both of which operate in southern Patagonia; you can purchase tickets from their respective websites.
 Aysén, Chile’s northern Patagonia, is covered by small minibus companies with limited services and tickets may only be purchased from the bus offices.
 Argentine websites selling long-distance bus tickets include Omnilineas and Plataforma 10.